 A person is a result of his nature and nurture.
-Hence, shaping a child’s future is in hand of the people who he follows in early life.
-So, family and basically parents play a vital role in constructing personality of a kid.
+Hence, shaping a child’s future is in the hand of the people who he follows in early life.
+So, family and basically parents play a vital role in constructing the personality of a kid.

 Role of teachers, trainers is significant too.

 Trusting a child in every age is mandatory.
 But in early ages (3-6 years) and in teenage (12- 16 years) trusting a child is important.

 Have you ever notice, that if any stranger offers a 4 years old a toffee or there is some new situation to face, his first step is to seek permission from parents because they believe that his parents will choose best in his interest and this is because they have a faith in you so should you have in them and they get a confidence of doing that.
 A child basically needs an open and free environment to learn.
 When you believe them, they feel a security that you will provide a strong back to them in all kind of consequences.
 When you trust a child, you are actually giving them the confidence and freedom to try, observe, judge, and learn.
 Learning starts when they without fear.
 While when you are in a teaching mode, you choose many strategies i.e. ordering, criticizing, limiting etc which can (sometimes) be disapproved medium for child development.